Quick Verdict

 1. The Ordinary Niacinamide 10% + Zinc 1% -- Best Overall

 Niacinamide at 10% is the single best active for combination skin because it does two things other serums struggle to do in the same bottle: it regulates sebum production in the oily zones and strengthens the barrier in the dry zones.
-The dual action is why dermatologists reach for it when combination-skin patients describe "both problems at once."
+That dual action is exactly what combination skin needs when it feels oily and dehydrated at the same time.
 Add zinc PCA and you get additional oil-regulation with a mild anti-inflammatory effect.

 At $7, it's also the cheapest high-performing serum on Amazon, which matters because you'll likely go through a bottle every 2-3 months.